haywhyze/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+> The DOM in HTML is an abbreviation for the Document Object Model.
+The DOM is an API that maps HTML elements in a web page as a tree structure where each node is an object that represents each element on the document.

 2. What is an event?

+> An event in the contect of web documents are things that can happen when a user interacts wuth the page.
+Example is when a user clicks on a part of the page or moves the mouse.

 3. What is an event listener?

+> An event listener is a function that waits for occurrence of an event.

 4. Why would we convert a NodeList into an Array?

+> We need to convert NodeList into an Array so as to have access to use all Array methods on the Nodelist.
+NodeList by default is limited to just `.forEach()`, `.keys()`, `.values()`, `.entries()` and `.item()`

 5. What is a component?

+> In the context of web development, a component can be described as a stand-alone resuable set of logic and user interface elements that encapsulates its HTML, CSS and Javascript.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product